A model of light pseudoscalar dark matter: FIMP-like Dark Matter Density

-Similarly the scattering diagrams shown in Fig.~\ref{fig:anniP} also provide $\frac{n_{eq} <\sigma v>}{H} >>1 $ in the model parameter space we are interested in.
-In this model, the dark matter can be produced from the decay of the mirror fermions, heavy scalars and from the annihilation of the other particles.
+Similarly the scattering diagrams shown in Fig.~\ref{fig:anniP} also satisfy the condition $\frac{n_{eq} <\sigma v>}{H} >>1 $ in the model parameter space we are interested in.
+In this framwork, the dark matter can be produced from the decay of the mirror fermions, heavy scalars and from the annihilation of the other particles.
 It has already been discussed in existing literatures~\cite{Borah:2018gjk,Hall:2009bx,Biswas:2016bfo,PeymanZakeri:2018zaa,Herms:2019mnu,DEramo:2020gpr,Das:2021zea,Das:2021qqr,Pandey:2017quk,Biswas:2017tce,Yaguna:2011qn,Borah:2019bdi} that if same couplings are involved in both decays as well as scattering processes then the former has the dominant contribution to DM relic density over the latter one.